ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ### Assembly instructions

-The `Instr` type is defined in the starter code.
+The `Instr` type is defined below.
 The assembly instructions that you will have to become familiar with for this assignment are:

 * `IMov(Val, Val)` — Copies the right operand (source) into the left operand